Finland profile - Leaders

-Mr Stubb's grand coalition includes four other parties from the left and centre, including the Social Democrats and Greens.
+Mr Stubb's grand coalition includes three other parties from the left and centre, including the Social Democrats - the second largest party in parliament.

 The main opposition party is the populist True Finns party, which refused to join the government in protest at its support for a bailout for Portugal during the debt crisis.